 "I am aware of and responsible for each page included in the Petition for Exception to Academic Regulations package that I am submitting via email.
 To the best of my knowledge, all statements made by myself or third parties in the attached pages are truthful and all supporting documentation has been produced and acquired by legitimate means.I confirm the above statement to be true."

 Yes.
-You should fill out an intent to graduate form at both institutions.
+You should fill out an application to graduate form at both institutions.

-M.2.
-How do I fill out the Waterloo "Intent to Graduate" form?
+N.2.
+How do I fill out the Waterloo "Application to Graduate" form?

 Note that the "system of studies" depends on your home institution: